appwrite/appwrite/docs/tutorials/add-oauth2-provider.md

 # Adding a new OAuth2 provider 🛡

 This document is part of the Appwrite contributors' guide.
-Before you continue reading this document make sure you have read the [Code of Conduct](https://github.com/appwrite/appwrite/blob/master/CODE_OF_CONDUCT.md) and the [Contributing Guide](https://github.com/appwrite/appwrite/blob/master/CONTRIBUTING.md).
+Before you continue reading this document, make sure you have read the [Code of Conduct](https://github.com/appwrite/appwrite/blob/master/CODE_OF_CONDUCT.md) and the [Contributing Guide](https://github.com/appwrite/appwrite/blob/master/CONTRIBUTING.md).

 ## Getting started

-OAuth2 providers help users to log in to the apps and websites without the need to provide passwords or any other type of credentials.
+OAuth2 providers help users log in to the apps and websites without providing passwords or any other type of credentials.
 Appwrite's goal is to have support from as many **major** OAuth2 providers as possible.

 As of the writing of these lines, we do not accept any minor OAuth2 providers.
-For us to accept some smaller and potentially unlimited number of OAuth2 providers, some product design and software architecture changes must be applied first.
+Some product design and software architecture changes must be applied first to obtain some smaller and potentially unlimited number of OAuth2 providers.

 ## 1. Prerequisites

-It's really easy to contribute to an open source project, but when using GitHub, there are a few steps we need to follow.
-This section will take you step-by-step through the process of preparing your own local version of Appwrite, where you can make any changes without affecting Appwrite right away.
+It's straightforward to contribute to an open-source project, but when using GitHub, there are a few steps we need to follow.
+This section will take you step-by-step through preparing your local version of Appwrite, where you can make any changes without affecting Appwrite right away.

 > If you are experienced with GitHub or have made a pull request before, you can skip to [Implement new provider](#2-implement-new-provider).

 ###  1.1 Fork the Appwrite repository

-Before making any changes, you will need to fork Appwrite's repository to keep branches on the official repo clean.
+Before making any changes, you will need to fork Appwrite's repository to clean branches on the official repo.
 To do that, visit the [Appwrite Github repository](https://github.com/appwrite/appwrite) and click on the fork button.

 ![Fork button](images/fork.png)

-This will redirect you from `github.com/appwrite/appwrite` to `github.com/YOUR_USERNAME/appwrite`, meaning all changes you do are only done inside your repository.
-Once you are there, click the highlighted `Code` button, copy the URL and clone the repository to your computer using `git clone` command:
+This will redirect you from `github.com/appwrite/appwrite` to `github.com/YOUR_USERNAME/appwrite,` meaning all changes you do are only done inside your repository.
+Once you are there, click the highlighted `Code` button, copy the URL and clone the repository to your computer using the `git clone command:

 ```shell
 $ git clone COPIED_URL
 ```

-> To fork a repository, you will need a basic understanding of CLI and git-cli binaries installed.
-If you are a beginner, we recommend you to use `Github Desktop`.
-It is a really clean and simple visual Git client.
+> To fork a repository, you will need a basic understanding of CLI and git-CLI binaries installed.
+If you are a beginner, we recommend you to use `Github Desktop.` It is a clean and straightforward visual Git client.

 Finally, you will need to create a `feat-XXX-YYY-oauth` branch based on the `master` branch and switch to it.
 The `XXX` should represent the issue ID and `YYY` the OAuth provider name.